How should we read and interpret Hebrew poetry?

 Hebrew poetry was written mainly for corporate worship and occasionally for private devotion by a specific author in response to life circumstances.
 Therefore, whenever possible, we should read these great works in their historical contexts to appreciate their fuller meaning.

-Psalm 63 likely was written while David was fleeing from King Saul in the Judean wilderness.
-This piece of information helps us to understand what the author was feeling.
+David likely wrote Ps 63 while he was fleeing from King Saul in the Judean wilderness.
+This piece of information helps us to understand what he was feeling.

 As with Hebrew proverbs, a statement in a poem or song may refer to a promise or observation which is generally true as an axiom but not applicable in every case.
 Unlike David, I have seen the children of the righteous “begging bread” (Ps 37:25).